Symbolic Humanism Manifesto for the Arts

 Does it offer beauty, truth, wonder, memory, compassion, mystery or transformation?

-Art should help us remember what it means to be human.
+Art should help us remember what it means to be human and inspire us to be more.

 Symbolic Humanism is therefore a commitment to beauty as necessity, symbol as living language, and art as human depth made visible, audible, embodied and shared.